What is Oral & Maxillofacial Surgery?

 As with any surgical specialist, dental or medical, OMSes receive rigorous training.
 It starts with four years of dental school in which candidates learn general dentistry.
 Depending on the school, they earn a DDS (doctor of dental surgery) or DMD (doctor of dental medicine) degree.

-After earning a dental degree, prospective oral and maxillofacial surgeons move on to a hospital based residency program that lasts at least four years.
-Completion is intense for these OMS training slots – only abut 170 are available each year and most are programs which will only consider candidates in the top 10% of their dental school class.
+After earning a dental degree, prospective oral and maxillofacial surgeons move on to a hospital-based residency program that lasts at least four years.
+Completion is intense for these OMS training slots – only about 170 are available each year and most are programs that will only consider candidates in the top 10% of their dental school class.

 During residency, OMSes train alongside future anesthesiologists, internists, general surgeons, plastic surgeons, and emergency physicians.
 Some complete an extra two years of training in an integrated OMS/MD program to obtain a medical degree.
 Many take fellowship programs for extra training in advanced surgical techniques.

-Upon completion of the minimum four years dental school and four years hospital training OMSes become full members of the health care team.
+Upon completion of the minimum four years of dental school and four years of hospital training, OMSes become full members of the health care team.
 Dentists and physicians alike refer patients to OMSes for diagnosis and treatment of oral and maxillofacial problems.
-And OMSes share call with medical and dental colleagues in trauma centers and local hospitals.
+And OMSes share calls with medical and dental colleagues in trauma centers and local hospitals.